 Eric Johnson is the JOC's Senior Editor, Technology, where he leads coverage and analysis of technology's impact on global logistics and trade.
 Johnson regularly reports on how shippers, carriers across all modes, and logistics companies use software, as well as new concepts impacting core freight transportation processes like procurement, execution, visibility, and payment.
 Johnson is a regular presenter and moderator at industry events and webinars.
 Prior to joining the JOC in May 2018, Johnson spent 13 years with American Shipper in a variety of roles, most recently covering logistics technology and leading the production of a series of benchmark studies on the logistics industry.
 Johnson has a bachelor's in journalism from the University of Wisconsin and a master's in international business from the University of Leeds, UK.
 He has lived and worked in Southern California, the UK, and India, and now resides in the Washington, DC, area.

-As co‐founder, president and CEO, Ken Kellaway is responsible for the overall leadership, vision, strategy, growth and development of RoadOne IntermodaLogistics.
-Ken was also one of the founders of RoadLink , the largest provider of intermodal trucking and workforce solutions in the U.S. from 2000‐12.
+As co-founder, president, and CEO, Ken Kellaway is responsible for the overall leadership, vision, strategy, growth and development of RoadOne IntermodaLogistics.
+Kellaway was also one of the founders of RoadLink , the largest provider of intermodal trucking and workforce solutions in the US from 2000‐2012.

-Ken served in multiple role, including chief commercial officer and president, during his tenure there and helped to develop and implement the strategic vision of RoadLink.
-Ken also founded a national warehousing and distribution company called E*Fill America in 2002 and currently serves as its chairman.
-Ken founded Kellaway Intermodal & Distribution Systems in 1988, expanding the business from a standalone warehousing company to New England’s premier intermodal transportation and terminal services operation.
+During his tenure there, Kellaway served in multiple roles, including chief commercial officer and president, and helped to develop and implement the strategic vision of RoadLink.
+He also founded E*Fill America, a national warehousing and distribution company, in 2002 and currently serves as its chairman.
+He founded Kellaway Intermodal & Distribution Systems in 1988, expanding the business from a standalone warehousing company to New England’s premier intermodal transportation and terminal services operation.

-Over a 10‐year period, Kellaway became New England’s largest, full‐service logistics company offering “Single Source Logistics Solutions” to international shipping companies and importer/exporters alike.
-Kellaway was selected as an INC. 500 company two years in a row.
-Prior to founding Kellaway, Ken held management positions at Ryder Truck Leasing.
+Over a 10‐year period, Kellaway became New England’s largest, full‐service logistics company offering single-source logistics solutions to international shipping companies and importers/exporters alike.
+It was selected as an INC. 500 company two years in a row.
+Prior to founding Kellaway, he held management positions at Ryder Truck Leasing.
 He received his undergraduate degree from Providence College and MBA from Babson Business School.

 Reade Kidd has spent over 15 years in the international logistics field.
-He is President and Co-Founder of E*DRAY CPL.
+He is president and co-founder of E*Dray Collaborative Port Logistics.

-Prior to E*DRAY CPL, Mr. Kidd was the Chief Commercial Officer and Head of Strategy for XpertFreight, a boutique domestic freight brokerage company.
+Prior to E*Dray CPL, Kidd was the chief commercial officer and head of strategy for XpertFreight, a boutique domestic freight brokerage company.

-During the previous four years, Mr. Kidd led The Home Depot's international logistics division, the third largest importer into the US.
-With an annual budget in excess of $500 million, Mr. Kidd was responsible for the strategy and execution for movement of goods into and out of the US, Canada, and Mexico for ocean, air, drayage, transload, customs/compliance, and foreign trade zones.
+For four years previous to that position, he led the international logistics division of The Home Depot, the third-largest importer into the US.
+With an annual budget in excess of $500 million, Kidd was responsible for the strategy and execution for movement of goods into and out of the US, Canada, and Mexico for ocean, air, drayage, transload, customs/compliance, and foreign trade zones.

-Mr. Kidd spent the previous 10 years with various groups within the Maersk Companies.
-Starting in the management training program, Mr. Kidd worked both domestic and abroad for Maersk Line, Maersk Line Limited (military consulting), Maersk Logistics, Damco Distribution (warehousing), and Damco in increasing roles and responsibilities across operations, sales, IT, implementation, and strategy.
+He spent the previous 10 years with various groups within the Maersk Companies.
+After a start in the management training program, Kidd worked domestically and abroad for Maersk Line, Maersk Line Ltd. (military consulting), Maersk Logistics, Damco Distribution (warehousing), and Damco in increasing roles and responsibilities across operations, sales, IT, implementation, and strategy.

-Mr. Kidd graduated from Auburn University with degree in International Business with a supply chain focus.
-He lives in Atlanta, GA with his wife and three boys.
+He graduated from Auburn University with degree in international business with a supply chain focus.

 Eric Klein is the chief executive officer and co-founder of Crux Systems, and has an extensive background in marine terminal products and technology.
 Crux Systems provides container visibility data, analytics, and communications tools to make the supply chain more efficient and secure.
 Importers, freight forwarders, and trucking companies all use the platform to track their shipments, share information, and coordinate with their supply chain partners, eliminating costly delays.